Contents

 To sort by which pages have been viewed the least, click the down arrow next to “Views” on the “Pages and Screens” report.
 This will sort the pages with the least viewed at the top.

-There could be two causes for a page not getting much or any traffic:
+There could be two causes for a page not getting much or any traffic:Â

 1) It’s too hard to find.
-Maybe it’s buried six clicks deep, so users don’t even know it’s something they can access.
+Maybe it’s buried six clicks deep, so users don’t even know it’s something they can access.Â

 2) It’s genuinely not something users are looking for.
-We sometimes have clients tell us they want to prominently feature a particular page because they think it’s important to users.
-However, if there’s a highly visible link, but no one clicks on it… The data shows that it’s not that important.
+We sometimes have clients tell us they want to prominently feature a particular page because they think it’s important.
+But if there’s a highly visible link that no one clicks on… The data shows that it’s not something your users typically need.Â

-Path Exploration
+Path ExplorationÂ

-Here are thoughts you might have and actions you might take:
+“Here are thoughts you might have and actions you might take:

-“Whoa, 20% of our visitors are looking for a job!”
+‘Whoa, 20% of our visitors are looking for a job!’

 …then you make a segment or filter to exclude those visitors while analyzing lead generation marketing.

-“Wow, people want to see our team members.”
+‘Wow, people want to see our team members.’

 …then you polish up those bios and start featuring your talent on your homepage.

-The basic idea is to remove things that rarely get clicked if they aren’t important, rename them if they aren’t important, or move things around to help visitors get where they’re trying to go.
+The basic idea is to remove things that rarely get clicked if they aren’t important, rename them if they aren’t important, or move things around to help visitors get where they’re trying to go.”

 Google Search

-If you have pages often accessed by Google search, that may be a sign that they’re difficult to find on your website navigation.
-To understand why, suppose you’re a Town of Smithville resident and need to pay your water bill.
-You go to the Smithville website first but can’t figure out how to do it.
-You go back to Google and search “Pay Smithville water bill.”
+To understand why, suppose you’re a Town of Llamaville resident and need to pay your water bill.
+You go to the Smithville website first, but you can’t figure out how to do it.
+You go back to Google and search “Pay Llamaville water bill.”
 That leads you to the Smithville water department.
-Maybe the Town of Smithville needs a button that says “Pay My Water Bill” rather than making users click on “Utilities,” then “Water Department,” and then “Pay My Water Bill.”

 Seasonal Variations in Google Analytics Data